relyzer/relyzer/README.md

 - Hello, I’m @relyzer!
 A Junior Software Developer/Engineer
-I am currently working full-time as a Back-end Software Engineer!
+Previously working full-time as a Back-end Software Engineer!

 ---
 - 👀 I’m interested in ...